From shot put... to bobsleigh

 Meet the Welsh athletes aiming for Winter Olympic and Commonwealth Games glory in 2022

-One is back without regrets; the other cut 20kg after being scouted on social media.
+One is back without regrets, the other cut 20kg after she was scouted on social media.

 Welsh duo Mica Moore and Adele Nicoll are vying for a place in the Great Britain women's bobsleigh at the Beijing Winter Olympic Games.